matijakolaric-com/django-music-publisher/docs/introduction.rst

 Please note that **CWR 3.0 has not yet been released**.
 It will be implemented as soon as the official documentation gets published.

-Basic publishing agreement data can be entered, sufficient for registrations in societies that require society-assingned agreement numbers and for a simple royalty distribution processing.
+Basic publishing agreement data can be entered, sufficient for registrations in societies that require society-assigned agreement numbers and for a simple royalty distribution processing.

 It can take data from a spreadsheet (CSV or Excel) file and augment this data with the data from the database.
 This data can be used in pivot tables for creation of client statements and for accounting.